osmcode/osmium-tool/man/osmium-diff.md

 -f, \--output-format=FORMAT
 :   See the **OUTPUT FORMATS** section.

+\--ignore-changeset
+:   Ignore changeset id on OSM objects when comparing files.
+When used with
+    the OPL output format the 'changeset' attribute is not written to the output.

+\--ignore-uid
+:   Ignore user id on OSM objects when comparing files.
+When used with
+    the OPL output format the 'uid' attribute is not written to the output.

+\--ignore-user
+:   Ignore user name on OSM objects when comparing files.
+When used with
+    the OPL output format the 'user' attribute is not written to the output.

 -o, \--output=FILE
 :   Name of the output file.
 Default is '-' (STDOUT).